atricore/josso-api-go/docs/GetTypesRes.md

 NewGetTypesResWithDefaults instantiates a new GetTypesRes object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetAttributeMapperProfileDTO

+`func (o *GetTypesRes) GetAttributeMapperProfileDTO() AttributeMapperProfileDTO`

+GetAttributeMapperProfileDTO returns the AttributeMapperProfileDTO field if non-nil, zero value otherwise.

+### GetAttributeMapperProfileDTOOk

+`func (o *GetTypesRes) GetAttributeMapperProfileDTOOk() (*AttributeMapperProfileDTO, bool)`

+GetAttributeMapperProfileDTOOk returns a tuple with the AttributeMapperProfileDTO field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAttributeMapperProfileDTO

+`func (o *GetTypesRes) SetAttributeMapperProfileDTO(v AttributeMapperProfileDTO)`

+SetAttributeMapperProfileDTO sets AttributeMapperProfileDTO field to given value.

+### HasAttributeMapperProfileDTO

+`func (o *GetTypesRes) HasAttributeMapperProfileDTO() bool`

+HasAttributeMapperProfileDTO returns a boolean if a field has been set.

 ### GetBasicAuthnMechanism